Australian Dictionary of Biography: Obituaries Australia

 The fully searchable database also links the obituaries to important digitised records such as war service records, ASIO files and oral history interviews, in libraries, archives and museums. and will link to a search on the name in Trove, the National Library of Australia's database of newspapers, library catalogue holdings, government gazettes and other material.

 The database comprises obituaries about "anyone who has made a contribution to Australian life"; some have not even visited Australia but had political or business connections and interests.
 There are links between ADB and AO on each entry where articles exist on both databases.

 Criticism

 In 2018, Clinton Fernandes wrote that ADB is conspicuously silent on the slaveholder or slave profiting pasts of a number of influential figures in the development of Australia, including George Fife Angas, Isaac Currie, Archibald Paull Burt, Charles Edward Bright, Alexander Kenneth Mackenzie, Robert Allwood, Lachlan Macquarie, Donald Charles Cameron, John Buhot, John Belisario, Alfred Langhorne, John Samuel August, and Godfrey Downes Carter.
-However, the Legacies database from which Fernandes obtains this information is ambiguous as to Angas's connection with slavery.
-It states that he did not lodge the claims himself but collected the compensatory amount for unknown reasons.

-The original entries were written in the 1960s, and some are awaiting updating.
+The NCB subsequently launched its Legacies of Slavery project, which aims to expand coverage of people who had links to British slavery.